 What to Do If You Must Give Up Your Dog

-If you have tried everything and still cannot (or do not want to) keep your dog, then it is up to you to find a good home for him.
-Be a responsible dog owner and do the right thing.
+If you have tried everything and you are still unable to keep your dog, then it is up to you to find a good home for him.
+Finding a good home for your dog is part of being a responsible dog owner.

-Overcrowding in shelters results in the euthanasia of millions of pets every year.
-If you bring your dog to animal control, AKA "the pound," he will likely end up being euthanized.
+Animal shelter overcrowding leads to the euthanasia of millions of pets every year.
+If you bring your dog to animal control, also known as "the pound," he will likely end up being euthanized.

-Abandonment is NOT acceptable.
-It's unimaginable how some people will move away and leave a dog behind or drive their dogs out to the country and leave them all alone.
+Abandonment is not an acceptable choice.
+It's a tragic fact that some people will move away and leave a dog behind or drive their dogs out to the country and leave them all alone.
 This is one of the cruelest things a person can do to a dog.

 How to Find a New Home for Your Dog

-- Write up a brief fact sheet about your dog covering details like age, breed, size, color, health, temperament and personality.
-Be honest about your dog, especially regarding behavior and/or health concerns.
-Include cute photos!
+- Write up a brief fact sheet about your dog.
+Cover details like age, breed, size, color, health, temperament, and personality.
+Be honest about your dog, especially when it comes to behavioral and health issues.
+Include some cute photos too!
 Put everything on a small poster or flyer for distribution (leave out personal info like last name address to be safe).

-- Notify your friends, family members, neighbors, co-workers and acquaintances that you are looking for a new home for your dog.
+- Tell all friends, family members, neighbors, co-workers and acquaintances that you are looking for a new home for your dog.
 Explain your situation and the fact that you want to find a great home for your dog.
 Give them copies of your dog's flyer to hand out.

-- Post your dog's information online, including social media.
+- Post your dog's information on social media, tagging or alerting anyone you know who works with pets or simply loves animals.
 Again, explain your situation and describe your dog with detail.
-Post cute photos of your dog that show of his unique personality.
+Post cute photos of your dog that show off his unique personality.
 Try to get your dog's information spread around the web!
 Just make sure not to include personal information (like address and last name) that could put your family at risk.

-- Be upfront and honest about medical issues and behavior problems.
+- Be open and honest about medical issues and behavior problems.
 It's unfair to your dog and his new family if you do not disclose these things in advance.
-If your dog has aggressive behavior, it is irresponsible to rehome him.
-Work with a trainer or behaviorist to improve or resolve the issues before rehoming.
-Unfortunately, humane euthanasia may be the most ethical thing to do when a dog has extreme aggression issues.

 - Tell your veterinarian and staff about your situation; they may be able to help.
 See if they will post your dog's flyer in the lobby and put the info on social media.
 However, do not drop your dog off for services and fail to come back and pick him up.
 Never abandon your dog on the doorstep of a veterinary office.
-These are seriously irresponsible acts and are unfair to your dog!
+These are seriously irresponsible acts and are unfair to your dog and the vet!

 - If potential new owners come forward, make sure you check them out well so your dog does not end up needing a home again.
 Meet first in a neutral public location.
 Ask for character references and employment info so you can try to verify that they will be responsible owners.
 Ask to see their homes and meet other pets or family members.
 If they already have pets, ask for medical references and a recommendation letter from their vet.